wp-plugins/wp-accessibility/readme.txt

 == Description ==

-This plug-in helps correct a variety of common accessibility problems in WordPress themes.
-While most accessibility issues can't be addressed without directly changing your theme, WP Accessibility adds a number of helpful accessibility features with the minimum amount of setup or expert knowledge.
+This plug-in helps with a variety of common accessibility problems in WordPress themes.
+While most accessibility issues can't be addressed without directly changing your theme, WP Accessibility adds a number of helpful accessibility features with a minimum amount of setup or expert knowledge.

 All features can be disabled according to your theme's needs.
 For advanced users, all of the functions based on modifying stylesheets can be customized using your own custom styles by placing the appropriate stylesheet in your theme directory.

-Accessibility Features provided by WP Accessibility:
+Accessibility Features added by WP Accessibility:

-* Enable skip links with WebKit support by enqueuing JavaScript support for moving keyboard focus.
+* Enable skip links with WebKit support by adding JavaScript support to move keyboard focus.
 * Add skip links with user-defined targets.
 (Customizable targets and appearance.)
 * Add language and text direction attributes to your HTML attribute
 * Add an outline to the keyboard focus state for focusable elements.